kosmonautdnb/WatcomLibs/README.md

 - DEMOSNG1.SPK - a Speaker Tracker Demo Tune by 5tarbuck.
 - APP_KEYS.CPP - outputs the Keyboard Scancodes of the input key.
 - APP_VID.CPP - tests some of the WatcomGL video modies.
+- APP_PHYS.CPP - tiny app to test the 2D physics library "Physac", use the mouse and mouse buttons.

 ## Some useful classes